davisan1001/AutoFnRefreshUtility/README.md

 #### Custom Hotkey Refresh Change
 The application has been extended to include a mode to configure your own refresh change hotkey (for non-Lenovo Legion laptops or those that do not support the Fn+R hotkey).
 The hotkey can be configured using the global variables at the top of the program.
 Custom variables are marked with the `// USER: ...` comment.

+The default hotkey is Windows + ctrl + R.
+The default refresh rates to switch between are 60Hz and 165Hz.
+These values can be changed.

 ## Getting Started